patricksurry/advent-forth/README.md

 Wiberg's port extracts most string data to `advent*.txt` which together weigh in at 47K but also leaves some data in the source files.

-I first created some scripts to extract and reorganize the cave description, connectivity and object data.
+I created some scripts to extract and reorganize the cave description, connectivity and object data.
 This is compressed using some simple preprocessing followed by a recursive [digram coding scheme](https://en.wikipedia.org/wiki/Byte_pair_encoding).
 The compression ratio is about 50% which results in the 27K